greasysock/MeleeHD-Submission-Helper/readme.md

 4. Now that everything is setup, you can place either a *.pdf*,*.svg*, or an *.ai* in the **submit** folder with the apropriate name, and start main.py **python main.py** will start processing the textures.
  * Note: putting a *.png* in **submit** with the same texture name as an *.ai*/*.pdf*/*.svg* will override inkscape and submit that texture instead.
  * All processed textures will be moved to **complete**
-5. After it's done processing, copy the **/packedtextures/texturename/texturename_bbctemp.txt** into a texture post on Melee HD
+5. After it's done processing, copy the contents of */packedtextures/texturename/texturename_bbctemp.txt* into a texture post on Melee HD